holys/redis-cli/README.md

 The network condition really drives me crazy.

-People who has C/C++ backrground must know that you can't simply copy a linux exetuable file from one machine to another and make it run successfully, because sometimes the target machine lacks of the matched glibc or other .so files.
+People who has C/C++ backrground must know that you can't simply copy a linux executable file from one machine to another and make it run successfully, because sometimes the target machine lacks of the matched glibc or other .so files.